ysyk2021/the-growth-mindset-athlete-techniques-for-developing-mental-toughness-and-achieving-peak-performance/src/chapter-7-1.md

-Overcoming Challenges with the Growth Mindset for Athletes: Understanding Common Challenges with the Growth Mindset for Athletes
+Understanding Common Challenges with the Growth Mindset for Athletes
 ================================================================================================================================

 Adopting a growth mindset is essential for developing mental toughness and achieving peak performance in athletics.
 However, there are common challenges that athletes may face when trying to cultivate a growth mindset.
 In this chapter, we will explore these challenges and provide strategies for overcoming them.